 Follow the rules.
-Incomplete submissions may be ruled ineligible, if not remedied by the contest deadline, and fees forfeited.
+Incomplete submissions will be ruled ineligible if not remedied by the contest deadline, and fees will be forfeited.

-Notifications of winners will be posted on the Talking Gourds website in late May.
+Notifications of winners will be posted on the Talking Gourds website in October.

 An additional $500 will be presented as the Cantor Award to the highest scoring poem from a Colorado poet, over and above the prizes for the winning and finalist poems among the Fischer Prize submissions.

-Base Fee is $9 per poem.
-Payment may be made ONLINE or via snailmail.
+Base Fee is $10 per poem.
+Payment may be made ONLINE or via snailmail by writing to Galaxy at firstname.lastname@example.org.
 There is a ten-poem maximum for submission.

 All fees are non-refundable.